 Day 7: Hiking Paintbrush Canyon in Grand Teton National Park

 We finish the hike with sore feet and smiles nine and a half hours later.
 It was epic!
-In fact, it was so epic it gets its own blog and YouTube video.
-Stay tuned…
+In fact, it was so epic it gets its own YouTube video.

 I hope this inspires you to take a Wyoming road trip.
 From the beautiful Ten Sleep Canyon to the plains of Cody and then the magnificent Yellowstone and Grand Teton National Parks, how could you not love this road trip!